DanielCreggOrganization/w10-lab-inheritance-G00471550/README.md

 ## 1. Definition and Basics of Inheritance

 ### Learning Objective
-Understand the concept of inheritance in Java, how it is implemented and how it allows one class to acquire the properties and behaviors of another class.
+Understand the concept of inheritance in Java, how it is implemented and how it allows one class to acquire the properties and behaviours of another class.

 ### Explanation
 Inheritance is a fundamental principle in object-oriented programming (OOP) that allows a new class (subclass) to inherit properties and methods from an existing class (superclass).
 This promotes code reusability and logical organisation of classes.
-The subclass inherits characteristics (fields and methods) from the superclass, allowing you to create specialized classes based on more general ones.
+The subclass inherits characteristics (fields and methods) from the superclass, allowing you to create specialised classes based on more general ones.

 An **"Is-A"** relationship is established between the subclass and superclass.
 For example, an Employee is a Person; hence, Employee can inherit from Person.